 Can rhinoplasty make you look younger?

-- Yes, a well-done rhinoplasty can make you look some three years younger.
+- Yes, a well-done rhinoplasty can make you look younger.

-- A rhinoplasty is a surgical procedure that, in most cases, reduces the size of your nose, and a small nose is perceived as younger-looking.
-For this reason, your face may look younger as well.
+- A rhinoplasty is a surgical procedure that, in most cases, reduces the size of your nose, and a small nose can be perceived as younger-looking.
+For this reason, your face may look younger.

 Is wide nose attractive?